Wedding Group

-Wedding Group is a 1936 British drama film directed by Alex Bryce and Campbell Gullan and starring Fay Compton, Patric Knowles and Barbara Greene.
-It was made at Wembley Studios as a quota quickie.
-The film was released in the US under the title Wrath of Jealousy.
+Wedding Group (also known as The Nurse in Grey; U.S. title: Wrath of Jealousy) is a 1936 British drama film directed by Alex Bryce and Campbell Gullan and starring Fay Compton, Patric Knowles and Barbara Greene.
+It was written by Hugh Brooke and Selwyn Jepson based on the 1935 radio play of the same title by Philip Wade, and made at Wembley Studios as a quota quickie.